5 common mistakes to avoid when installing a slat wall

 One of the most common mistakes is buying too few slats or far too many.
 That usually leads to either delays or unnecessary cost.

-Fix: Use a slat wall calculator before you buy materials.
+Fix: Use a slat wall calculator before you buy materials, or work it out with the formula for how many slats you need.
 It gives you a clearer estimate of slat count and linear footage based on your wall size, slat width, and spacing.

 2. Uneven spacing between the slats